Elaphe davidi

-Elaphe davidi is a species of snake in the family Colubridae.
+Elaphe davidi, also known commonly as Pere David's rat snake, is a species of snake in the family Colubridae.
 The species is endemic to East Asia.

 Etymology

 The specific name, davidi, is in honor of Armand David, who was a French zoologist and priest.

 Geographic range

-E. davidi is found in China and North Korea.
+E. davidi is found mainly in China, and its presence in North Korea is considered uncertain.

+Habitat

+The preferred natural habitats of E. davidi are forest and grassland, at altitudes of 100–900 m, but it has also been found in agricultural areas such as orchards.

+Diet

+E. davidi preys upon frogs, lizards, and snakes.
+Captive specimens have also eaten mice.